Lynix152/Xaytex-Staff-Dashboard/README.md

 # Xaytex-Staff-Dashboard

-It's a Xaytex Dashboard for each Projekt and each person.
-You can control everythig from here.
+If you're a Xatex Member, you can controll everything for your account.
+If you have a projekt, you can get from our project lead [Koni](https://github.com/vKxni) breafings.
+You can chat with him, or with other Developers.